 Sean Alexander is a Historic Preservationist 1 with the Metropolitan Historic Zoning Commission.
 Prior to joining the MHZC staff in 2007, Sean worked for a CRM/Archaeology firm in Virginia and at the National Building Museum in Washington, DC.
 He holds an undergraduate degree from the University of Delaware and studied Historic Preservation at the University of Georgia.

 Melissa Baldock is a Historic Preservationist 1 with the Metropolitan Historic Zoning Commission.
-She has over ten years of experience working in the field of historic preservation.
+She has over fifteen years of experience working in the field of historic preservation.
 For several years, she worked in New York City for non-profit organizations that advocate for sound preservation and city planning policies.
 She also taught an historic preservation course at the State University of New York’s Fashion Institute of Technology, and has been a lecturer, tour guide, and panelist on a variety of topics related to historic preservation and architectural history.
-Baldock holds a Bachelor of Arts in Mathematics from New York University, and a Master of Science in Historic Preservation from Columbia University.
+Melissa Baldock holds a Bachelor of Arts in Mathematics from New York University, and a Master of Science in Historic Preservation from Columbia University.

 Paul Hoffman is a Historic Preservationist 1 with the Metropolitan Historic Zoning Commission.
 He is a Nashville native, a graduate of Hume-Fogg High School and Vanderbilt University, and a former Navy officer.
 Prior to joining the MHZC staff in 2013, Paul worked on historic preservation projects on landmarks such as the Tennessee State Capitol, Ryman Auditorium, Belmont Mansion, Rosenwald schools in Sumner County, and the Francis Rogan House in Omagh, Northern Ireland.
 Paul earned his M.A. in the historic preservation program at Middle Tennessee State University with a thesis on the Avery Trace, the primary land route into middle Tennessee in the 18th Century.